 3. Publications of the Coalition may include newsletter content, website content, postal or digital responses to outside requests, replies to media statements, letters of support, as well as informational and advocacy statements regarding breastfeeding.

 F. Meetings

+Full coalition meetings are held in person and via electronic means such as Zoom at least 4 times per year, but as often as deemed appropriate by the Steering Committee.
+Meeting dates and times are communicated via the website and digital communications with members.

 G. Travel Reimbursement